avcoder/unit05-lesson02/slides.md

    - a value (data)
    - a reference (pointer) to the next node
 - Q: Does inserting a new element in our list solve the problem we originally had with contiguous memory
+- Q: How might you delete, traverse (loop through and print nodes), or search now?